gdiminin/HaSAPPy/README.md

  - sklearn
  - xlsxwriter

+=>	INSTALLATION

+To use HaSAPPy program download the package from GitHub repository.
+Programs can be started from the 'HaSAPPy/program' subfolder using command prompt

 =>	GENERATE GENES REFERENCE LIBRARY FOR HaSAPPy SOFTWARE

-After installation of HaSAPPY program, Genes Reference Library must be generated using GeneReference_built.py The program requests two variables:
+After installation of HaSAPPY program, Genes Reference Library must be generated using GeneReference_built.py The program requires two variables:

 -i (INPUT) 	location of .txt file containing gene annotations according to UCSC browser.
 In the download folder, users can find the mm10_REFSEQgenes.txt file built for the mouse genome according to the assembly of Dec.
 2011 (GCRm38/mm10).
 Alternatively, annotations can be obtained from UCSC browser (http://genome.ucsc.edu/cgi-bin/hgTables?command=start).
 Provide the following informations:
 	clade:			Mammal